timwinter06/housing_areas/README.md

 ## api
 The api directory contains an app directory which has all the core logic to serve the trained model.
+This directory also contains some basic tests which can be run by running `pytest` in the command line (when in the api/app location).

-To package the api into a docker container, the directory conatins a Dockerfile and a docker-compose.yml file which can be run.
+To package the api into a docker container, the directory contains a Dockerfile and a docker-compose.yml file which can be run.

 The api directory also contains a build.py script which can be run to easily build and push the docker image to GCP, and deploy the API to a Cloud Run instance.
 Take note that the correct/ relevant GCP project is defined in the ``build.py`` script.

 ## Quick set up guide